-‘Now I can retire and be happy’: Lori Matsukawa stepping down after 36 years at KING 5
+Lori Matsukawa stepping down after 36 years at KING 5

 “She’s been a great mentor and role model to a lot of younger Asian American journalists,” Chew said.
 “There’s a whole generation she’s helped mentor.
 They look up to her.
 She’s very visible, but she also takes time to get down on the ground and talk to people.”

 For her work in the community and at KING, Matsukawa received an AAJA Lifetime Achievement Award in 2005.
-She was also inducted into the UW Communications Department Alumni Hall of Fame in 2012.
+She was also inducted into the UW Communication Department Alumni Hall of Fame in 2012.
 (She completed her master’s degree there in 1996 while anchoring weekends.)

 Celebrating her retirement